Agrael1/Wisdom/README.md

 # Why?

 A lot of old OpenGL solutions are scratching the ceiling of OpenGL potential, and Vulkan is too low-level for most of the tasks.
 DirectX 12 is a good alternative, but it's not cross-platform.
-Wisdom is designed to be a thin layer on top of DirectX 12 and Vulkan, with a simple API, that is easy to learn and extend.
+Wisdom is designed to be a direct translation layer on top of DirectX 12 and Vulkan, with a simple API, that is easy to learn and extend.
 It's designed to be used in games, simulations, and other heavy computations.
 It's not designed to be a rendering engine, but a tool to create one.

 The library is designed to be used in a modern C++20 environment, with a lot of modern C++ features, like concepts, modules, and ranges.
 It's designed to be used with CMake or NuGet, and it's easy to integrate with your project.
+It is also using the fine selection of features from the underlying APIs to provide the best performance possible with wide range of freedom and be future proof.

 # Details